Oxygen Element

 Bonding in Oxygen Molecule

-In an O2 molecule, the two oxygen atoms share two electrons to form two covalent bonds (one sigma and one pi bond).
+In an O2 molecule, the two oxygen atoms share two electrons with each other to form two covalent bonds (one sigma and one pi bond).
 The sigma bond in the oxygen molecule is formed by the axial overlap of 2p atomic orbitals and the pi bond is formed by side on overlap of 2p atomic orbitals.

 Mg → Mg+2 + 2 e−